atsid/permissive/DockerReadme.md

 Note: This seems to have issues on slower network connections, and can take a few minutes to happen.

+#### building
+###### Note: Make sure the working directory is cleaned of the node_modules or there could be build errors because docker will copy the path supplied to the build command into the container, which will include node_modules if it has not been removed.

+run the build command to create the docker container.
+The -t flag sets a tag for the container created, and the first argument to build tells it what path to look for the Dockerfile and files to copy into the container.
+When running a docker build from within the permisive directory run the following command.

- # build
+`docker build -t="atsid/permissive" .`
-run the following command from a docker build -t="atsid/permissive" .

-## Setting up the environment variables.
+#### Setting up the environment variables.

 At this time the permissive configuration values will be set with an environment file when running from docker.
 In order to do this a file with the following environment variables is needed.